 - See our Booking Conditions for more details

-Head down to Kandy, Sri Lanka’s last royal capital and now a bustling, vibrant city.
-Kandy is a cultural melting pot: relics of British colonial rule are scattered across the city, including the British Garrison Cemetery and beautiful Royal Botanical Gardens, sitting side by side with mosques and Buddhist temples, the most famous being the iconic Temple of the Tooth.
+Head down to Elkaduwa in the glorious Knuckles Mountain Range for two days of trekking, waterfall picnics and sensational scenery.
+Kandy, Sri Lanka’s last royal capital and now a bustling, vibrant city, is just a 45-minute drive away, and here you can explore relics of British colonial rule (including the beautiful Royal Botanical Gardens) and the iconic Temple of the Tooth.
 Kandy’s clamouring bazaars are also fascinating to visit, especially for foodies, and the region is famous for its traditional arts and crafts such as Kandyan dancing.

 Day 6 & 7 Hatton, Hill Country